thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 While the steps above make for a perfectly reasonable program, English might as well be Greek to your servile pal the computer.
 We’ll need to write our program in terms even it can understand.
 This is where a programming language comes in.

 The language we’ll be using is a simple one comprised of only three things: functions, data and application.
 We’ve already mentioned numbers and collections, they fall into the category of data.
 Data is static and there is little more to it than what you see.
 Functions, little programs in their own right, are what make a program do anything at all.
 Application is how we combine functions and data to build new forms.
-If functions were verbs and data nouns, application would be how we form sentences.
+If you think of functions as verbs and data nouns, application is how we form sentences.

 Application is expressed with a grouping of parenthesis in which the first element is always a function and any subsequent elements are inputs to the function.
 Often when we apply a function to data we say that we call the function on that data and it returns a result.
 Let’s multiply some numbers.